 - Put burgers inside buns and add veggies, cheese, and your choice of sauce or garnish.

 On average, griddles get to about 375 degrees Fahrenheit at the minimum.
 Blackstone griddles can get to 400-500 degrees Fahrenheit depending on some enhancing factors such as the type of oil used.

 How do you cook fish on a griddle?

 A great alternative to frying fish is to cook it on a griddle with minimal amounts of oil.
 Compared to fried fish, grilled or griddled fish retains more nutrients and doesn’t absorb the oil fumes.
 Most types of fish can be griddled, though some come out more flavorful than the others.
 One of the most common types of fish for griddling is the salmon fillet.
 On top of being rich in taste and texture, it simply goes well with a variety of side dishes and beverages.

 - Now the salmon fillet needs to be properly seasoned.
-Choose your spices freely, though be sure not to overdo it.
+Choose your spices freely, though be sure not to overdo them.
 Season the fish by gently rubbing it into fillet from all sides.
-Add salt and pepper to taste.
+Add salt and pepper to taste;

-- Some additional flavours could do your fish well: you can add some herbs or a slice of lemon on top, or simply sprinkle the fillet with lemon juice.
+- Some additional flavors could do your fish well: you can add some herbs or a slice of lemon on top, or simply sprinkle the fillet with lemon juice.

 Do you put oil on a griddle?